milesoldenburg/pinocchio-importer/README.md

 Imports the skeleton and attachment files produced by [Pinocchio](http://www.mit.edu/~ibaran/autorig/pinocchio.html).

+This library provides easy access to joint data such as their parent, children, world location, and distance to parent joint.

 ## Usage
 Ensure that load() is called before accessing the members.